caroleatierney/week5CodingAssignment/README.md

     - at least 2 classes
     - there needs to be options to create, delete and view elements in the array
     - the code should have comments to show I understand the concepts

+## Extras:
+    - I added an edit for both classes
+    - I added another array to hold the artists
+    ## Structure:
+        - Array of Artists
+            - Artist's Records
+                - Songs on Record